 Decide what is important to you

 Everyone wants to get something different from their career.
 For example, you might be looking for a job which affords you the ability to progress up the career ladder to a position of power; in that case, you would want to find a career that had the opportunity for advancement, such as one in a corporate office with clear tiers of hierarchy.
-Alternatively, perhaps you are looking for a job which involves working in the community or looking after vulnerable animals, but that doesn’t necessarily offer the chance for advancement.
+Alternatively, perhaps you are looking for a job which involves working in the community, non-profit organization or looking after vulnerable animals, but that doesn’t necessarily offer the chance for advancement.

 Whatever it is that holds the most value to you in a prospective job role, it is important to consider this when choosing your career path.
 You should also take your morals and personal viewpoints into account as well, as you don’t want to compromise your way of thinking in order to get certain career role: for example, if you are a vegan, you might not be comfortable working at a company which tests its products on animals.

 Once you are aware of what you are looking for from your job, and what skills you have to bring to the table, then you can start to consider different career options.
 Firstly, create a list of all of the career options which you are interested in, either if you are not entirely sure if they would be the best fit at this time.
 You may find it useful to then categorize these so that they are easier to look at, either by putting them in alphabetical order or by categorizing them into industry sectors (e.g., health and social care, animal care, medicine, etc.).
 Once you have all of your options laid out in from of you, you can start to whittle down the options.
 Be practical about your decisions, which will involve thinking about what qualifications you would need to fulfill each roll, whether the working hours would work for you, and more.